PlasmaHH/vdb/README.md

 ## memory layout
 Provides information about the memory layout gathered from various sources.
 Primary source of information for the vmmap command as well as the pointer colouring.

+Also provides the `memset` command ( works the same as the memset function )

 ## type layout
 This is the submodule that is responsible for parsing gdb type information and reconstructing an in-memory layout.
 This